takari/team-documentation/en/02-introduction/01-chapter2.markdown

 1. An alternative to SNAPSHOT releases called Generations

-### TDM: Advanced Use Cases for Maven
+### TEAM: Advanced Use Cases for Maven

-While TDM's features are relevant to all Maven users, these features and plugins were designed to support development at scale - on projects with hundreds or thousands of developers.
+While TEAM's features are relevant to all Maven users, these features and plugins were designed to support development at scale - on projects with hundreds or thousands of developers.
 These advanced builds are often characterized by large networks of interdependent groups building and delivering